i-manager's Journal on Embedded Systems (JES)

 Abstract

 Driver fatigue is a major contributor to road accidents, frequently leading to serious outcomes.
-This project suggests an anti-sleep alarm system for drivers, incorporating a GSM module to improve road safety.
+This initiative suggests an anti-sleep alarm system for drivers, incorporating a GSM module to improve road safety.
 The system monitors the driver's state of awareness and triggers warnings when signs of fatigue are identified.
-It employs a combination of sensors, such as an eye-blink sensor or head position detector, to continuously assess the driver’s state.
+It employs a combination of sensors, such as an eye-blink sensor or head position detector, to continuously assess the driver's state.
 When the system identifies fatigue, it triggers a sound alarm.
 Additionally, the integrated GSM module sends an alert message to a preconfigured emergency contact, providing real-time updates about the driver's status and location.
-This dual-layer alert mechanism ensures timely intervention and `reduces the risk of accidents.
+This dual-layer alert mechanism ensures timely intervention and reduces the risk of accidents.
 The system is affordable, simple to install, and appropriate for both commercial and personal vehicles, providing an effective solution to enhance driver safety on the road.